-Lumbar Laminectomy: procedure to relieve pressure on nerve roots or spinal cord by removing a specific piece of bone.
+Lumbar Laminectomy: procedure to relieve pressure on nerve roots or the spinal cord by removing specific pieces of bone and adjacent tissues.

 Lumbar Laminectomy is a surgical procedure performed on the lower spine to relieve pressure on one or more nerve roots.
 The procedure can be understood by breaking its name into its Latin parts.
 Lamina means a thin piece or plate and -ectomy means removal.
-The surgeon removes a section of the lamina to relieve pressure on the nerve roots.
+The surgeon removes a section of the lamina, a portion of the bone covering the spinal canal, to relieve pressure on the nerve roots.

 Who needs a Lumbar Laminectomy?

-Lumbar Laminectomy is suggested for patients who face back and leg pain caused by nerve root compression that has not responded to conservative treatment.
-Nerve root compression places pressure on nerve roots in the lower spine.
+Lumbar Laminectomy is suggested for patients who face back and leg pain or numbness caused by nerve root or spinal cord compression that has not responded to conservative treatment.
+This compression places pressure on neural structures in the lower spine.